MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Query evaluation diagram 1](media/query-folding-basics/diagram-2.png)

 1. The Power Query query script, found inside the Advanced Editor, is submitted to the Power Query engine alongside with other important information such as credentials and data source privacy levels.
 2. The Query folding mechanism defines what information to extract from the data source and what set of transformations will need to happen inside the Power Query engine.
-It sends the instructions to two other components that will take care of retrieving the data from the data source and transforming the incoming data locally if necessary.
+It sends the instructions to two other components that will take care of retrieving the data from the data source and transforming the incoming data in the Power Query engine if necessary.
 3. Once the instructions have been received by the internal components of Power Query, Power Query sends a request to the data source using a data source query.
 4. The data source receives the request from Power Query and transfers the data to the Power Query engine.
-5. Once the data is inside Power Query, the transformation engine inside Power Query (also known as mashup engine) performs the local transformations that couldn't be folded back or offloaded to the data source.
+5. Once the data is inside Power Query, the transformation engine inside Power Query (also known as mashup engine) performs the transformations that couldn't be folded back or offloaded to the data source.
 6. The results derived from the previous point are loaded to a destination.

 This is the process that happens to a Power Query query during its evaluation.